Lesson 1- Excel Basics

 Our third lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
-We'll also cover the art of file management in this lesson, so you'll have no trouble saving, retrieving, printing, and emailing your worksheets, or copying, renaming, and even deleting files.
+We'll also spend some time working with the Quick Analysis and Flash Fill tools, introduced in Excel 2013.
 By the time you finish this lesson, you'll really start to feel like an Excel pro.

-Do you know the difference between a relative reference, an absolute reference, and a circular reference?
+Do you know the difference between a relative reference, an absolute reference, a mixed reference, and a circular reference?
 You will after this lesson.
 Today, we focus on writing sophisticated formulas that can help ease us through some rather sticky scenarios.

 Lesson 5- 3-Dimensional Workbooks

-In this lesson and the next, we'll explore the exciting world of charts.
+In this lesson, we'll explore the exciting world of charts.
 You'll build your first graph today, and you'll learn how easy it is to adjust the chart type, labels, titles, colors, and many other aspects of your chart.

-Today, we'll dig deep into Excel's charting capabilities.
-You'll explore everything from bar charts and line charts to more prosaic graphs like the pie chart, the bubble chart, and 3-D charts.
-You'll find out how to personalize your charts with photographs, text labels, and drawings, and you'll discover the best ways to print or otherwise display the truly impressive charts that you'll be creating.
+Today, you'll dig deep into Excel's charting capabilities.
+You'll explore everything from bar charts and line charts to more prosaic graphs like the pie chart and 3-D charts.
+You'll find out how to personalize your charts with photographs, text labels, and drawings.
+You'll also discover the best ways to format your chart for print or otherwise display the truly impressive charts that you'll be creating.

 Excel includes many powerful functions that can automatically perform some very complicated tasks for you.
 In today's lesson, you'll learn some very interesting ways to put these functions to work for you.
 You'll find out how to ask Excel to magically derive averages, modes, maximums, minimums, and other useful statistics from nothing more than a column or two of numbers.